What Does A Chemical Peel Treat?

-It’s hailed as one of the most effective anti-ageing skin treatments, but how much do you actually know about chemical peels?
-It can help reduce lines and wrinkles, eliminate sun damage and clear up a myriad of skin problems, but knowing which skin peel to choose is key.
-That’s why we invite you to have a consultation with our skin practitioner, before any treatment takes place.
+A chemical peel is hailed as one of the most effective anti-ageing skin treatments, but how much do you actually know about chemical peels?
+It can help reduce lines and wrinkles, eliminate sun damage and clear up a myriad of skin problems.
+But knowing which skin peel to choose is key so it may be bespoke to your skin concerns.
+That’s why we invite you to have a consultation with our skin practitioner before any treatment takes place.

-We can help you look refreshed and rejuvenated with a clearer skin tone and texture, or simply cheer up dull skin, by giving it a healthy glow.
+We can help you look refreshed and rejuvenated with a clearer skin tone and texture, or simply cheer up dull skin.
 Let’s take a look at how the treatment works, as well as the sort of results you can expect to achieve.

-A chemical peel involves peel solution being applied to a targeted area of your skin by one of our experienced practitioners, where it will remain for 3-5 minutes.
+A chemical peel involves a peel solution being applied to a targeted area of your skin by one of our experienced practitioners.
+Ones done it will remain on the target ares for 3-5 minutes.
 The peel will then be washed away and the area cleansed with a soothing cream.
-The peel solution contains a variety of different acids; usually a mixture that has been selected for you on the basis of their being most relevant to your specific skin concern.
+The peel solution contains a variety of different acids.
+A mixture will be selected for you on the basis of they are most relevant to your specific skin concern.

 What this acid based peel solution does is force the skin tissue, to which it was applied, to peel away.
 The peeling takes place 7-10 days later.
-You’ll feel the skin growing tighter beforehand, then when the forced exfoliation starts, you’ll begin to see the pink, fresh, new, unblemished skin tissue underneath.
+You’ll feel the skin growing tighter beforehand, then when the forced exfoliation starts.
+This is when you’ll begin to see the pink, fresh, new, unblemished skin tissue underneath.
 Once this new tissue becomes the new surface tissue and the pinkness fades, your skin will be less wrinkled, less blemished and without its former lesions.

 Dull Skin and Acne Prone Skin